mikeshtro/homework/src/content/00-introduction.md

 changes.
 Ok, it's not full IDE, it's just code editor with some code highlighting, terminal and a small preview of your application.

 Try to build the solution yourself based on your knowledge from the workshop.
+Update the files and hit the "Save" button.
+Your preview will be refreshed automagically.
+If you don't believe the result trey to click the "Refresh" button.
 If you get lost, you can click "Show solution" button which will show you the suggested solution.

 And most importantly have fun!
 Happy coding!